-- ▶ The first drawdown is in mid 2015/16 and thereafter mid year - Interest rates are 3.27% and are based on the Government Works Loan rates for equal annual payments - ▶ The loan will be for a 25 year period from the first drawdown
+- ▶ The first drawdown is in mid 2015/16 and thereafter mid year - ▶ Interest rates are between 2.89% and 2.96% dependent on the length of the loan. and are based on the Government Works Loan rates for equal annual payments - ► The loan will be for a 25 year period from the first drawdown, later draw downs will be timed to be paid off at the same time as the first draw down.